ibm-cloud-docs/account/iam-infrastructureaccess.md

 The following graphic shows how classic infrastructure permissions are assigned per user.
 You can grant each user access to a classic infrastructure service or device by selecting from the granular permission options to customize each user's access.

 ![Classic infrastructure access](images/ClassicIaaS.svg "Assigning classic infrastructure access by selecting a user, device, or service, then any combination of granular permissions"){: caption="Figure 1.
 Assigning classic infrastructure access by selecting a user, device, or service, then any combination of granular permissions" caption-side="bottom"}

+There are four main categories of permissions to choose from: account, devices, network, and services.
+The following lists provide examples from each category highlighting some of the commonly assigned permissions from each.
+To view all of the available permissions from each category, go to **Manage** > **Access (IAM)** > **Users**.
+Then, select a user's name from the list that you can manage access for, then click **Classic infrastructure**.

+**Account**
+- Add and upgrade storage
+- Manage users
+- Add and upgrade services
+- Add server

+**Devices**
+- Upgrade server
+- Manage load balancers
+- Manage Firewalls

+**Network**
+- Add IP addresses
+- VPN administration
+- Network gateways
+- Security groups

+**Services**
+- Upgrade services
+- Manage DNS
+- Manage SSH keys
+- Manage certificates

 ## Migrated classic infrastructure permissions
 {: #predefined}